emaphp/eMapper/README.md

 **The 'each' method**

 <br/>
 The **each** method allows us to apply a user-defined function to each of the rows returned by a query.
-This function will receive two arguments: the row corresponding to the current value and the current mapper instance.
-The example below calculates the age of each user returned by a query and stores it within the *age* property.
+This function will receive two arguments: the current row and the mapper instance.
+The example below calculates the age of each user returned by a query.

 ```php
 //get users